MINI Countryman hybrid practicality & boot space

-The Countryman (which shares underpinnings with the BMW 225xe) was designed from the start to include plug-in hybrid technology, because you don’t have to give up too much interior space to all the extra equipment it needs.
+The MINI Countryman (which shares underpinnings with the BMW 2 Series Active Tourer) was designed from the start to include plug-in hybrid technology, so you don’t give up too much interior space to all the extra equipment it needs.

-MINI Countryman Cooper S E All4 interior space, storage & comfort
+MINI Countryman hybrid interior space, storage & comfort

 In the front, this hybrid model is just as spacious as the regular Countryman – and that means only relative giants will have any issue with the amount of space at their disposal.